km4ack/EES-LITE/README.md

 After installing the splash screen, if you want to change the splash screen welcome message, edit splash.txt

     sudo nano splash.txt

+After installing the splash screen, your visitor will see it when they visit your EES at http://pi-ip-addy

 ## Other Info
 default user - admin